tofabd/call-center-shajgoj/api/docs/AMI_README.md

 ## 🔧 API Integration

 ### Real-time Events
-The AMI listener broadcasts real-time events that can be consumed by your application:
+The managed AMI service broadcasts real-time events that can be consumed by your application:

 ```javascript
 import broadcast from './services/BroadcastService.js';